 After 12 months employment, you may have the right to make a written request for flexible working arrangements.
 This includes if you're pregnant, 55 or over, a carer, have a disability, are experiencing family and domestic violence, are supporting a member of your immediate family or household who is experiencing family and domestic violence, or are the parent of, or have caring responsibilities for, a child of school age or younger.
 Employers need to follow certain rules for responding to a request for flexible work arrangements, including responding in writing within 21 days.

-Find out more about these rules at:
+Find out more about the rules for flexible working arrangements at fairwork.gov.au/flexibility

-fairwork.gov.au/flexibility

 You and your employer can also negotiate an individual flexibility arrangement.
 This would change how certain terms in your award or enterprise agreement apply to you.
-An individual flexibility arrangement must be a genuine choice - it can't be a condition of employment - and it must leave you better off overall.
+An individual flexibility arrangement must be a genuine choice, it can't be a condition of employment.
+The arrangement must leave you better off overall.

-ក្រ្វិ Right of entry
+Right of entry

-Union officials with an entry permit can enter the workplace to talk to workers that they're entitled to represent, or to investigate suspected safety issues or breaches of workplace laws.
+Union officials with an entry permit can enter the workplace to talk to workers that they're entitled to represent.
+They can also enter to investigate suspected safety issues or breaches of workplace laws.

 They must comply with certain requirements, such as notifying the employer, and can inspect or copy certain documents.
-Strict privacy rules apply to the permit holder, their organisation and your employer to protect your personal information.
-Find out more at:
+Strict privacy rules apply to the permit holder and their organisation.
+They also apply to your employer.
+The rules protect your personal information.
+Find out more about entry permits at fwc.gov.au/entry-permits

-fwc.gov.au/entry-permits